 Most fans will believe there is little chance of surviving the drop this season, if they don’t add a legitimate Premier League level striker or two, before the January window closes.

 When the season kicked off, Villa had three strikers with zero Premier League experience.
-Keinan Davis (21) and Wesley (23) are very much still developing, while Jonathan Kodjia has never been considered a top tier entity and will leave the club this month (to Doha).
+Keinan Davis (21) and Wesley (23) are very much still developing, while Jonathan Kodjia has never been considered a top tier entity and will leave the club this month.